GUI Guide

 - Use CLI (

-gaze auth --verbose) when you want similarity scores and diagnostics.
+gaze auth --verbose) when you want detailed authentication metrics and diagnostics.

 If the GUI cannot authenticate